 It would be our pleasure, if we can, to help you through these complex situations.
 Below we’ve created a short look at some factors that you could encounter whilst trying to getting a mortgage.

-It is extremely unlikely that you will be turned down a mortgage due to childcare costs.
-However, childcare is very expensive so you will be granted a lower mortgage amount than competitors who hold the same income but do not have children.
+The likelihood that you will be turned down a mortgage due to childcare costs is not very high.
+However, childcare is often a very large outgoing, so you will be granted a lower mortgage amount than competitors who maybe have the same income but do not have children of their own.

-We often get asked the same questions regarding divorce and separation mortgage advice:
+We often get asked the same or similar questions regarding divorce and separation mortgage advice in Hull:

-You can do all of these, but it can be difficult without help from an Expert Local Mortgage Advisor in Hull, like us – Hullmoneyman.
-We also know how hard this time can be, so we aim to make the process run as smooth as possible, relieving you from all the stress.
+All of these are possible, but it can be difficult without the help of a trusted and knowledgeable mortgage advisors in Hull.
+We also know that times like these can be rather difficult, so we always aim to make the process run as smooth as possible, relieving you from as much stress as we can.

-Gaps in employment can be a problem with some Lenders.
-Probationary periods tend to be ok though.
+Gaps in employment can be a problem with the occasional lender, though probationary periods tend to be okay.

-Anti-Money Laundering precautions are pretty strict these days.
-All Lenders will still require you to evidence your deposit and will have to prove where you have earnt your money from.
-Your solicitor and the Estate Agent you are buying from may ask you for this too.
+Anti-money laundering precautions are incredibly strict these days and within good reason.
+All lenders will still require you to evidence where your deposit came from and will have to prove where you have earnt your money from or been gifted from.
+Your solicitor and the estate agent you are buying from may also ask you to provide this information.

-Depositing a large sum of cash into your bank will be questioned and this could lead to your application being rejected if you cannot prove how you gained.
-So be careful with large cash deposits.
+Depositing a large sum of cash into your bank will be questioned by the lender and this could lead to your application being rejected if you cannot provide any proof as to where this money came from, so always be vigilant.